Hans-Ulrich Klose

-Hans-Ulrich Klose (born 14 June 1937) is a German politician from the Social Democratic Party and a former member of the German Federal parliament (German: Bundestag).
-Klose was the First Mayor (German: Erster Bürgermeister) of the Free and Hanseatic City of Hamburg from 1974 up to 1981, serving as President of the Bundesrat in 1979/80.
+Hans-Ulrich Klose (14 June 1937 – 6 September 2023) was a German politician from the Social Democratic Party and a member of the German Federal parliament (German: Bundestag).
+Klose was the First Mayor (German: Erster Bürgermeister) of the Free and Hanseatic City of Hamburg from 1974 up to 1981, serving as President of the Bundesrat in 1979–80.

 Early life

-Klose was born in Breslau (now better known under its Polish name Wrocław), Province of Lower Silesia.
+Klose was born in Breslau, Province of Lower Silesia (now Wrocław).
 After the end of World War II, Klose's family fled from Breslau and moved to Bielefeld.
 In 1957 he received his high-school diploma and started studying law at the universities of Freiburg and Hamburg.
 In 1961 he passed the First, in 1965 the Second Legal State Examination, and started working as a lawyer in Hamburg.

 Political career

 Career in state politics

 After joining the Social Democratic Party of Germany (SPD) in 1964, Klose became a member of the Hamburg Parliament (Hamburgische Bürgerschaft) in 1970, where he was vice chairman of his faction.
 Two years later he became first chairman of the SPD parliamentary group.
 In October 1973, Klose succeeded Heinz Ruhnau as minister of the interior of Hamburg.

 Only a year later, on 12 November 1974, Klose became First Mayor (Erster Bürgermeister) of the Free and Hanseatic City of Hamburg at the age of 37.
 At the time, he was widely regarded as a leading figure in the left wing of the party.
 After a party internal argument about the construction of the Brokdorf Nuclear Power Plant, he resigned from his office on 25 May 1981.